melinda-z/CI-MS1-GirlOnEarth/README.md

 * [The Complete Web Developer in 2021: Zero to Mastery](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) - I started this course last year before I enrolled with Code Institute, one of the codes I used in this project was from this course.
 * [freeCodeCamp](https://www.freecodecamp.org/) - used this site to learn coding last year, and I used it for reference.
 * [Diffchecker](https://www.diffchecker.com/) - used to compare codes.
+* [Autoprefixer](https://autoprefixer.github.io/) - used to add autoprefixer for improving browser compatibility.
 * [Chrome Devtools](https://developers.google.com/web/tools/chrome-devtools) - used throughout the project to inspect on elements and writing codes.